typetools/annotated-libraries/README.md

    For example: "Fork mernst, branch remove-nullness-rawness-checker"

-   If you do not have write permission in this repository, make a pull request, which the maintainers should merge rather than squash-and-merge.
+   If you do not have write permission in this repository, make a pull request, and the maintainers will perform step 5 below.

    If you have write permission to this repository, you upload in one of two ways: